Compare Rates and Save on Home Insurance

 There are multiple ways to shop for homeowners insurance, including online or through an independent agent or broker.

-Working with a dedicated insurance agent or broker is excellent for people who aren’t sure what their insurance needs are or need additional guidance.
+Working with a dedicated insurance agent or broker is excellent for people who aren’t sure of their insurance needs or need additional guidance.
 Shopping for insurance online is a good choice for savvy consumers who want to switch home insurance and are looking for the best deal.

 Before you apply for a homeowners insurance policy, you’ll need to gather some information about yourself and your home, including: